johnlam90/aws-cdk-telco-eks/README.md

 ```

-Skipping Nodegroup - it will only create only VPC and Eks Control plane.
+Skip Nodegroup - Creates only VPC and EKS Control plane.

 ```bash
 cdk deploy -c no_ng=1